MCP Protocol

 }

 Cursor uses the same mcpServers shape.
-Other MCP clients accept either the SSE URL or the message endpoint URL directly.
+Other MCP clients accept the message endpoint URL directly.

 Tool naming